AI CODE REVIEW

 Table of Contents

 Being busy isn’t productive.
 If you run a 100+ dev org, you already have graphs, commits, PR counts, lines changed.
 Helpful, yes.
 But in the Monday exec review, someone still asks: “What actually moved the needle?”
-That’s where most developer productivity tools fall down.
+That’s where most software developer productivity tools fall down.
 They report activity.
-They rarely explain the impact.
+They rarely explain impact.

 And yes, you still get: